Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Policies sold by European Economic Area insurers by way of freedom of services are subject to Greek indirect taxation, and a local tax representative shall be appointed.

 Insurance money may be considered taxable income of the insured or a designated third beneficiary or heir.
 Moreover, stamp duty of 2.4% is imposed on the payment of insurance money.

 What regime governs the insolvency of (re)insurers?

-(Re)insurers in financial difficulty or in an irregular situation are subject to Articles 107 to 114 of Law 4364/2016, which transpose the respective provisions of the EU Solvency II Directive (2009/138/EC).
-In the event that financial difficulties lead to the revocation of the undertaking’s authorisation, Articles 220 to 248 of Law 4364/2016 concerning the reorganisation and winding-up of insurers apply.
+(Re)insurers in financial difficulty or in an irregular situation are subject to Articles 107 to 114 of Law 4364/2016, which transposed the respective provisions of the EU Solvency II Directive (2009/138/EC).
+In the event that financial difficulties lead to the revocation of the undertaking’s authorisation, Articles 220 to 248 of Law 4364/2016 apply, which govern the reorganisation and winding-up of insurers.

 Effect on insureds

 How does a (re)insurer’s insolvency affect insureds and the (re)insurer’s obligations to insureds?

 Insureds can call on the third-party motor liability guarantee fund or the life guarantee fund in the event of insurer insolvency.
 In general, history shows that the insureds’ position is prejudiced.

 Are there any compulsory or preferred venues for insurance litigation in your jurisdiction?